Hastings Banda: New constitution and consolidation of power

 Malawi adopted a new constitution on 6 July 1966, in which the country was declared a republic.
 Banda was elected the country's first president for a five-year term; he was the only candidate.
 The new document granted Banda wide executive and legislative powers, and also formally made the MCP the only legal party.
 However, the country had already been a de facto one-party state since independence.
 The new constitution effectively turned Banda's presidency into a legal dictatorship.

 In 1970, a congress of the MCP declared Banda its president for life.
 In 1971, the legislature declared Banda President for Life of Malawi as well.
-His official title was "His Excellency the Life President of the Republic of Malaŵi, Ngwazi Dr. Hastings Kamuzu Banda."
-The title Ngwazi means "chief of chiefs" (more literally, "great lion", or, some would say, "conqueror") in Chicheŵa.
+For the next quarter century, his full title was "His Excellency the Life President of the Republic of Malawi, Ngwazi Dr. H. Kamazu Banda."
+The title "ngwazi" means "saviour" or "conqueror" in Chichewa.

 Banda was mostly viewed externally as a benign, albeit eccentric, leader, an image fostered by his English-style three-piece suits, matching handkerchiefs, walking stick and fly-whisk.
 In June 1967, he was awarded an honorary doctorate by the University of Massachusetts with the encomium " ... pediatrician to his infant nation".
+However, this image masked a regime that was rigidly authoritarian even by African standards of the time.
+While the constitution nominally guaranteed all manner of civil liberties, his government paid little attention to them in practice.
 Banda himself bluntly summed up his approach to ruling the country by saying, "Everything is my business.
 Everything.
 Anything I say is law...literally law."
 Within Malawi, views on him ranged from cult-like devotion to fear.

 The Mwanza Four incident

 In 1983, three ministers – Dick Matenje, Twaibu Sangala, Aaron Gadama – and Member of Parliament David Chiwanga died in what was labelled officially as a "traffic accident".
 Banda had invited an "internal debate on pending multiparty democracy" in Malawi.
 During a cabinet meeting, the three ministers had voiced support for the multiparty idea, effectively challenging Banda's claim to life presidency.
 Angered, Banda promptly "dissolved cabinet" and announced that parliament would meet immediately.
 At the end of that sitting of parliament, everyone in the chambers was effectively stripped of their political status.
 The three men were then rounded up at the Zomba Parliament buildings for questioning.
-Chiwanga happened on them being tortured in a back room and had to be silenced too.
+Chiwanga happened to walk in on them being tortured in a back room and had to be silenced too.
 The four were later bundled into Matenje's Peugeot 604 and driven to Thambani in Mwanza District, west of Blantyre, where the accident was staged: sources reported that their car had "overturned while the men had been attempting to escape into neighbouring Mozambique".
 Later, it was found out they had been killed by having tent pins hammered into their heads.
 Banda ordered a night burial and mandated that the caskets not be opened for a last viewing.